teachamantofish/ehelp/input/esc.rst

 xxx

 hello, all you need is a standard throttle or cameleon 2/3 and connect it to a linear potentiometer. a tension spring and a return spring depending on how the handling should be.

+xxx

+things you could care about: specify things like magnet type, bearing type, or make, type of core lamination (thinner stator plates equal increased efficiency though reduced eddycurrents) whether they are single wound, bifiliar or trifiliar, even expected service life.